shabz35/DevOps-Course-Workshop-Module-08-Serverless/during_workshop.md

 Next we want to add a new function to your function project that reads messages off the queue.

 1. [Create a new function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash#create-func) that uses a [Queue Storage trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue-trigger?tabs=python).
-Make sure to set the binding to look at the correct queue by changing _function.json_ for the new function.
+Make sure to set the binding to look at the correct queue.
-    * The docs suggest using the `--template "Queue Trigger"` argument to `func new`, however at time of writing the relevant Python template is actually called "Azure Queue Storage trigger"
 2. For now you can print the contents of the message received to the logs.

-Run your function project locally by running `func start` from the AcmeSubProject folder, not the individual function.
-It will start both.
+You can then start both functions at once by running `func start` from the `AcmeSubProject` folder.
 You should be able to see in the logs your queue items being processed by this new function, once you have sent a request to your HTTP endpoint function.

 If you have a look at the queue in the Azure Portal, you should see that the queue has now been cleared, as the items have been processed.

 ### Step 4 - Retrieve subtitle from Azure Table

-We can now add an [Azure Table storage input binding](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-bindings-storage-table-input?tabs=python) to retrieve the subtitle.
+We can now add an Azure Table storage input binding to retrieve the subtitle.

-> In the binding configuration you can set the `rowKey` property to `"{rowKey}"`.
-This works because when the payload of your trigger is JSON (in our case this is the message that we created in Queue storage) you can refer to properties of that JSON in other bindings.
-See [the documentation for more information](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-expressions-patterns#json-payloads).
+* [This isn't terribly well documented](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-bindings-storage-table-input?tabs=python) with the v2 programming model but it's very similar to the input binding except that the argument is now of type `str` rather `func.Out[str]`:
+    ```python
+    @app.table_input(arg_name="table",
+        connection="AzureWebJobsStorage",
+        table_name="AcmeSubtitles",
+        partition_key="")
+    def process_queue_message(
+        queue: func.QueueMessage,
+        table: str
+    ):
+    ```
+    * The `table` string will be populated with entire contents of the table (and so you'll need to filter out the row you want via the row key from the Queue message)

 Log the subtitle you have retrieved from Table Storage to ensure it is working correctly.